 "You have to train your hand to learn to draw or sketch the shapes”.
 It is best achieved by tracing the images first.

-Enlarge the images by clicking on them, print them out and trace or copy them.
+Enlarge the images by clicking on them, printing them out, tracing, or copying them.
 You will learn more by simply tracing the images.